-Section 3: References
+3. References

-- 3.1 The standards referenced in this standard are listed in Paragraphs 3.4 and 3.5. - 3.2 The latest issue, revision, or amendment of the referenced standards in effect on the date of invitation to bid shall govern unless otherwise specified. - 3.3 If there is a conflict between the requirements of any of the cited reference standards and this standard, the requirements of this standard shall prevail. - 3.4 SSPC: The Society For Protective Coatings standards:
+- 3.1 The documents referenced in this standard are listed in Section 3.4. - 3.2 The latest issue, revision, or amendment of the referenced standards in effect on the date of invitation to bid shall govern unless otherwise specified.

+3.3 If there is a conflict between the requirements of any of the cited reference standards and this standard, the requirements of this standard shall prevail.

+3.4 SSPC: The Society For Protective Coatings Standards:

 AB 1 Mineral and Slag Abrasives

-AB 2 Cleanliness of Recycled Ferrous
+AB 2 Cleanliness of Recycled Ferrous Metallic

+Abrasives

+AB 3 Newly Manufactured or Re-Manufactured

-Metallic Abrasives
+Steel Abrasives

 PA Guide 3 A Guide to Safety in Paint Application

 SP 1 Solvent Cleaning

-3.5 ISO Standard 8501-1:(latest edition): Preparation of steel substrates before application of paints and related products -- Visual assessment of surface cleanliness.
+VIS 1 Visual Standard for Abrasive Blast Cleaned

+Steel

-Section 4: Procedures Before Blast Cleaning
+4. Procedures Before Blast Cleaning

-- 4.1 Before blast cleaning, visible deposits of oil or grease or other contaminants shall be removed in accordance with SSPC-SP 1 or other agreed-on methods. - 4.2 Before blast cleaning, surface imperfections such as sharp fins, sharp edges, weld spatter, or burning slag should be removed from the surface to the extent required by the procurement documents (project specification).
-NOTE: Additional information on surface imperfections is available in Paragraph A.5 of Appendix A.

-4.3 If a visual standard or comparator is specified to supplement the written standard, the condition of the steel prior to blast cleaning should be determined before the blasting commences.
-NOTE: Additional information on visual standards and comparators is available in Paragraph A.4 of Appendix A.
+- 4.1 Before blast cleaning, visible deposits of oil, grease, or other contaminants shall be removed in accordance with SSPC-SP 1 or other agreed upon methods. - 4.2 Before blast cleaning, surface imperfections such as sharp fins, sharp edges, weld spatter, or burning slag should be removed from the surface to the extent required by the procurement documents (project specification).
+Additional information on surface imperfections is available in Section A.5 of Appendix A. - 4.3 If a visual standard or comparator is specified to supplement the written standard, the condition of the steel prior to blast cleaning should be determined before the blasting commences.
+Additional information on visual standards and comparators is available in Section A.4 of Appendix A.

-Section 5: Blast Cleaning Methods and Operation
+5. Blast Cleaning Methods and Operation

 - 5.1 Clean, dry compressed air shall be used for nozzle blasting.
-Moisture separators, oil separators, traps, or other equipment may be necessary to achieve this requirement. - 5.2 Any of the following methods of surface preparation may be used to achieve an industrial blast cleaned surface: - 5.2.1 Dry abrasive blasting using compressed air, blast nozzles, and abrasive. - 5.2.2 Dry abrasive blasting using a closed cycle, recirculating abrasive system with compressed air, blast nozzle, and abrasive, with or without vacuum for dust and abrasive recovery.
+Moisture separators, oil separators, traps, or other equipment may be necessary to achieve this requirement. - 5.2 Any of the following methods of surface preparation may be used to achieve a white metal abrasive blast cleaned surface: - 5.2.1 Dry abrasive blasting using compressed air, blast nozzles, and abrasive. - 5.2.2 Dry abrasive blasting using a closed-cycle, recirculating abrasive system with compressed air, blast nozzle, and abrasive, with or without vacuum for dust and abrasive recovery.

-- 5.2.3 Dry abrasive blasting using a closed-cycle, recirculating abrasive system with centrifugal wheels and abrasive. - 5.3 Other methods of surface preparation (such as wet abrasive blast cleaning) may be used to achieve an industrial blast cleaned surface by mutual agreement between those responsible for performing the work and those responsible for establishing the requirements.
-NOTE: Information on the use of inhibitors to prevent the formation of rust immediately after wet abrasive blast cleaning is contained in Paragraph A.9 of Appendix A.
+- 5.2.3 Dry abrasive blasting using a closed cycle, recirculating abrasive system with centrifugal wheels and abrasive. - 5.3 Other methods of surface preparation (such as wet abrasive blasting) may be used to achieve a white metal blast cleaned surface by mutual agreement between those responsible for performing the work and those responsible for establishing the requirements.
+NOTE: Information on the use of inhibitors to prevent the formation of rust immediately after wet blast cleaning is contained in Section A.9 of Appendix A.

-Section 6: Blast Cleaning Abrasives
+6. Blast Cleaning Abrasives

-- 6.1 The selection of abrasive size and type shall be based on the type, grade, and surface condition of the steel to be cleaned, type of blast cleaning system employed, the finished surface to be produced (cleanliness and roughness), and whether the abrasive will be recycled. - 6.2 The cleanliness and size of recycled abrasives shall be maintained to ensure compliance with this standard. - 6.3 The blast cleaning abrasive shall be dry and free of oil, grease, and other contaminants as determined by the test methods found in SSPC-AB 1, AB 2, and AB 3

-6.4 Any limitations on the use of specific abrasives, quantity of contaminants, or degree of embedment shall be included in the procurement documents (project specification) covering the work, because abrasive embedment and abrasives containing contaminants may not be acceptable for some service requirements.
-NOTE: Additional information on abrasive selection is given in Paragraph A.2 of Appendix A.
+- 6.1 The selection of abrasive size and type shall be based on the type, grade, and surface condition of the steel to be cleaned, type of blast cleaning system employed, the finished surface to be produced (cleanliness and roughness), and whether the abrasive will be recycled. - 6.2 The cleanliness and size of recycled abrasives shall be maintained to ensure compliance with this specification. - 6.3 The blast cleaning abrasive shall be dry and free of oil, grease, and other contaminants as determined by the test methods found in SSPC-AB 1, AB 2 and AB 3. - 6.4 Any limitations on the use of specific abrasives, the quantity of contaminants, or the degree of allowable embedment shall be included in the procurement documents (project specification) covering the work, because abrasive embedment and abrasives containing contaminants may not be acceptable for some service requirements.
+NOTE: Additional information on abrasive selection is given in Section A.2 of Appendix A.